Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage2.md

 I hope to leave this body of work public so that others can walk through my thinking, replicate, debate, critique what i'm doing, so that we can keep  infinitely creating new knowledge together.

 I never actually intended to work in 'education'.
-I initially set out to these simple questions.
+I initially set out to answer these simple questions.

 What is a human,
 What supports it's flourishing.